ikondrat/franky/README.md

 The built version of franky will be put in the `lib/` subdirectory.

 ### Modules
 The default configuration file `conf/default.js` will be used due build process.
+Mind what it is linked as `src/franky.js`.
 You may have another list or required modules for build.

 Running the Unit Tests
 --------------------------------------